altunenes/sorceress/docs/explanations of illusions.md

 ![whiteillh.png](./assets/whiteillh.png)

 Do I need to say grays are the same? 😄.
 The scientific explanations are still debated in the literature at first look.
-A recent study about White's study (Betz et al (2015)) found that the illusion was marginally enhanced by contour adaptation at the test patch edges parallel to the grating.
+A recent study about White's study (Betz et al., 2015) found that the illusion was marginally enhanced by contour adaptation at the test patch edges parallel to the grating.
 The contrasting behavior seen in the current investigation in response to independent manipulations of collinear or flanking bar luminance is consistent with these findings.

+ Before White identified this phenomenon, it was believed that all brightness illusions were the consequence of rival processes, meaning that a gray item should appear dark when surrounded by light and light when surrounded by darkness.
+However, in this deception, the darker-appearing gray bars are surrounded by black stimuli whereas the lighter-appearing gray bars are surrounded by white stimuli.
+As I said before, White's effect's underlying neural mechanisms are still a mystery.

 ## 16-sorceress footsteps